HotPizzaYT/esc-destiny/Esc_DESTINY.md

 "I don't blame you.
 I don't talk much in school.
 That's mainly because I don't wanna get in trouble for talking and whatnot," said Brandon.

 "Oh, cool, I guess," said Justin.

-They ate their food in silence.

-Justin's phone buzzed.

-"Are you going to come home soon?", his phone's text messages read.

-Justin texted back his mother, "Yes, mom.
-I'm gonna leave here from McDonald's.
-Love you! xoxo."

-"By the way, what was you doing when you was sick?" asked Justin.

-"Nothin', was just playing video games on my Xbox 360," answered Brandy.

-"You have one of those?" said Justin in amazement.

-"Yeah, and I got it modded too," said Brandy.

-"How?" asked Justin.

-"Well, that's a long proccess, and I don't want to explain it all to you for time's sake," answered Brandy.

-"Welp, looks like everyone's finished, let's head home guys," said Justin.

 The group finished their food and headed home.